-Welcome to the Reading Muhlenberg Career & Technology Center, My name is Hector Martinez and I am the 3D Manufacturing Technology (3DT) teacher.
-I am pleased to have your son / daughter as a student in the 3D Manufacturing Technology Program.
+Welcome to the Reading Muhlenberg Career & Technology Center, I am pleased to have your son / daughter as a student in the 3D Manufacturing Technology Program.

 The 3D manufacturing program has full size industrial equipment to prepare students for a career in the machining industry.
 Safety is the first and most important subject covered in the 3DT program.
 Students are required to take and pass safety tests before they permitted to use the equipment.
 Students are also required to have the proper clothes for working in the shop.
 Students are required to wear steel toed work shoes, long pants, (No Shorts), a short sleeve shop uniform shirt which can be purchased at the school, and wear safety glasses at all times in the shop.